- Home

 8. Find new hobbies

-Once you start looking for new ways to spend your time, you’ll be surprised by all the active, relaxing and mentally stimulating hobbies you could try.
-There are plenty of ideas in our articles; 12 rewarding ways to spend your time and 9 hobbies to keep your mind active.
+When you’re searching for new hobbies, think about what you enjoyed as a child, from art to creative writing, or simply getting out in nature.
+Once you start looking for new ways to spend your time, you’ll be surprised by all the active, relaxing, and mentally stimulating hobbies to try.
+There are plenty of ideas in our article: 12 rewarding ways to spend your time.

 If stress was one of the reasons you picked up a drink, it’s important to find other ways to deal with life’s difficult times.
-This could include meditation, swimming, or yoga, for example, or anything that helps to soothe and regulate your nervous system.
-Our introduction to mindfulness contains stress-relieving techniques.
-Rest Less Events also holds meditation workshops.
+This could include meditation, swimming, or yoga, for example, or anything that helps soothe and regulate your nervous system.

-9. Practice self-care
+9. Practise self-care

 Bear in mind that when you stop drinking, your body may have difficulty regulating your blood sugar levels, and your brain will search for ways to feel happy.
 This means that you may be more likely to crave sugar – so if you want chocolate or sweets, allow yourself some.
 It’s important to be kind to yourself when you give up alcohol, and your body will eventually balance itself out.